superpowerlabs/allow-list-raffle/README.md

 ### The winners

-When the stage 2 is completed, the results will be in the folder `result`.
+When the stage 2 is completed, the results will be in the folder `result`:
+- `winners-10-free-farms.md` is the list of the winner in the 10-50k interval
+- `winners-60-free-farms.md` is the list of the winner in the +50-250k interval
+- `winners-190-wl-for-farms.md` is the list of the winner of a whitelist slot to but a farm

+Moreover, in the same folder there will be the final lists:
+- `freeFarmWinners.md` is the list of all the wallet that will receive a free Farm
+- `wlFarmWinners.md is` the list of all the whitelist slots for farms (included the ones above)
+- `wlTurfWinners.md is` the list of all the whitelist slots for turfs (included the ones above)

 ### Credits